 Equipment Grants are expected to enable the establishment of centralised, multi-user pieces of equipment which will help advance more than one area of research and where a clear cost recovery and sustainability plan has been developed.

 Application deadlines and decision timelines

-There are two rounds of applications this financial year 2020/21.
+There are two rounds of applications per year.

 These grant applications must include a number of users from across a range of teams or groups.
 Therefore, potential applicants are advised to start planning and coordinating their application well in advance of the deadline to ensure they prepare a strong and compelling proposal.

 The grant programme is not intended to support small items of equipment or where the equipment will be restricted for use by a very limited number of individuals.
 Clinical equipment is not normally considered within this grant programme.

 - The lead applicant is expected to be the individual leading on the coordination of the application and who will be a key member of the team who oversee the equipment.

 - The lead applicant must hold an academic or clinical post with Moorfields Eye Hospital (MEH) or the UCL Institute of Ophthalmology (IoO) and will normally be in receipt of salary funding for the duration of the grant.